A Survey of Machine Unlearning: Unlearning Algorithms

 \sstitle{MCMC Unlearning (Parameter Sampling)} Sampling-based machine unlearning has also been suggested as a way to train a standard machine learning model to forget data samples from the training data~\cite{nguyen2022markov}.
 The idea is to sample the distribution of model parameters using Markov chain Monte Carlo (MCMC).
-It is assumed that the set to be forgotten is often significantly smaller than the training data (otherwise retraining might be a better solution).
-Thus, the parameter distribution $Pr(w_r)$ of the retrained models should not differ much from the parameter distribution of the original model $Pr(w)$.
+It is assumed that the forgetting set is often significantly smaller than the training data (otherwise retraining might be a better solution).
+Thus, the parameter distribution $Pr(w_r)$ of the retrained models should not differ much from that of the original model $Pr(w)$.
 In other words, the posterior density $Pr(w_r | D)$ should be sufficient large for sampling~\cite{nguyen2022markov}.
+More precisely, the posterior distribution from the retrained parameters can be defined as: